 I have spent many years travelling through wide parts of SE Asia.
-If you have not already done so and you like an adventure, I recommend putting on a backpack, heading to the Philippines, get away from the cities and do some island hoping.
-With nearly 7,000 islands in the Philippine archipelago there are many places to see and explore.
+If you have not already done so and you like an adventure, I recommend putting on a backpack, heading to the Philippines, get away from the cities and do some island hopping.
+With nearly 7,000 islands in the Philippine archipelago, there are many places to see and explore.

 In fact, you will find the islands of the Philippines completely different to the city centres, with their relaxed pace and extremely friendly ‘country’ people.
 And the waters as clear and blue as you can imagine.